fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can you make a full stack Java roadmap?

 > Can you make a video about [autocanon](https://github.com/mcollina/autocannon)?

 > Can you please do a video on "How to read docs"?